Expat Streaming Guide 2026: Watch Your Favorite Services Abroad

 TL;DR

-Your streaming library changes dramatically by country.
+Your streaming library changes based on your country.
 The US Netflix has ~7,865 titles vs the UK with ~8,893.
 EU residents can legally access their home library while traveling (Portability Regulation).
 Outside the EU, expect 40-60% content variation.
 VPN usage is a TOS violation but has never been prosecuted.

 What Changes When You Move

-Moving abroad initiates a cascade of digital changes to your streaming experience.
-Your entire content library transforms overnight.
-Netflix catalogs vary 40-60% between countries — the same subscription gives you a fundamentally different service in each territory.
+Moving abroad changes your streaming experience in ways most people don't expect.
+Your entire content library changes overnight.
+Netflix catalogs vary 40-60% between countries, so the same subscription gives you a different service in each territory.
 Some platforms disappear entirely: Hulu is US-only, BBC iPlayer requires a UK location, and many Asian platforms are region-locked.

-Beyond content, your experience shifts in several ways: algorithms aggressively push mandated local-language content, audio defaults may change to the local language, payment methods may require local banking, and Netflix's 2025 household verification tethers your account to a primary physical router location.
+Beyond content, your experience shifts in other ways too: algorithms aggressively push mandated local-language content, audio defaults may change to the local language, payment methods may require local banking, and Netflix's 2025 household verification tethers your account to a primary physical router location.
 If you don't update your household location after moving, your devices at the old address lose access.

 The good news: some countries offer more content than the US.
 The UK Netflix library (~8,893 titles) exceeds the US library (~7,865 titles) by over 1,000 titles.